gridgain/apache-ignite-3/modules/distribution-zones/tech-notes/zone-collocation.md

 5. `TableManager` started
 6. `TableManager` got the list of tables from `CatalogManager`
 7. `TableManager` for each local zone partition:
-    - create the needed storages
+    - create the needed storages, if table zone have the first one of this type (KKK shouldn't we create the all available storages on the DZM start?)
     - create the `TablePartitionListener` and add it to the appropriate zone partition state machine
     - get the partition client for the table partitions `Replica` and start needed local `Replica` instances (DISCUSSION POINT 2)
 8. `TableManager` start finished